tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 User-agent: *
 ```

-If certain sites should be excluded from being accessed, you might want to setup a custom robots.txt file within your `static` folder of your site.
+If certain sites should be excluded from being accessed, you might want to set up a custom robots.txt file within your `static` folder of your site.
 # Comments
 ## Disqus

-No comment section is shown on the `single.html`, unless a Disqus code is specified in the `config.toml` file.
+No comment section is shown on the `single.html` unless a Disqus code is specified in the `config.toml` file.

 ```toml
 disqusShortname = "XXX"